uservoice/uservoice-iphone-example/README.md

-# UserVoice iPhone SDK Example App
+# UserVoice iOS SDK Example App

-You will need to run `git submodule update --init` to clone the SDK into the referenced directory.

 This project has been tested with XCode 4.2.1